Tsagania/humidity-controller-arduino/README.md

 # humidity-controller-arduino
 #This system was created for University Assigment&lt;br />
+#NOT FULLY TRANSLATED, soon it will all be translated to English
 ---------------------Short Description-------------------------<br />
 The system detects the soil humidity every hour. <br />
 The system sends the value to mySQL database to store it. <br />